 Federal Work Study

 Federal Work Study gives eligible students the chance to earn money through part-time campus jobs while gaining valuable experience.
-Unlike grants or loans, FWS funds are earned through hours worked, not applied to your bill upfront.
+Unlike grants or loans, Federal Work Study funds are earned through hours worked and are not applied to your bill upfront.

-- Based on financial need as determined by your FAFSA, eligibility may change each year.
+- Federal Work Study is based on financial need as determined by your FAFSA.
+Eligibility may change each year.

 - Full-time students may be eligible for up to $4,000/yr; part-time students up to $2,000/yr.